 - Form events like value changes etc

-- Data which arrives after an HTTP request
+- Data that arrives after an HTTP request

 - User Notifications